 Breast Implant Removal & Revision

-There are times when breast augmentation surgery is not done correctly, an older breast implant needs replacing, or a less than optimal breast implant was chosen.
+There are times when breast augmentation surgery may not be done correctly, or the healing process was complicated, or sometimes, an older breast implant needs replacing or a less than optimal breast implant was chosen.
 In these cases, a revision surgery may be necessary.
 MAE Plastic Surgery has extensive experience in breast implant removal and revision.
 Please watch the video below as Dr. Epstein walks you through a revision surgery.

 What is Breast Implant Rippling?